laserpants/trombone/docs/authentication.rst

 In order for a client application to authenticate with the service, it must;

-1. be present in the ``trombone_keys`` database table with a unique identifier and secure token; as well as
+1. be present in the ``trombone_keys`` database table with a unique identifier and its secure token; as well as
 2. supply the following HTTP header with each request:

 ::